CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 **Keyword:** An italicized word in a card's text box typically stood off with a period.
 Keywords carry no inherent rules, but rather are used as card identifiers when determining if another card affects them.
 Many keywords do have rules accompanying them, however, like _Unique_ and _Corruption_.
 Any words given in a card's classification line are also keywords.
 **Location Deck:** Your deck of available sites (and region cards, if used).
 Only one of each non-Darkhaven site may be included in your location deck.
 **Long-event:** A resource or hazard that stays in play for approximately two turns.
 Resource long-events can be played during your long-event phase.
 Hazard long-events can be played during your opponent's movement/hazard phase.
 Long-events are discarded during the appropriate player's long-event phase as described in the Full Player Turn Summary.
 **Marshalling points:** The number printed in a card's upper left corner.
-A card's marshalling points relates how important that card is to Suuron.
+A card's marshalling points relates how important that card is to Sauron.
 After the Audience of Sauron/Free Council, the winner is the player with the most accumulated marshalling points.
 **Mind:** The attribute that determines how many influence points are required to control that character.
-**Minion:** A character controlled by a Ringwrnith player.
+**Minion:** A character controlled by a Ringwraith player.
 Non-Ringwraith minion cards have a rusted-purplish iron background.
 Each Ringwraith minion card has a blood-red stone background.
 Minions are the only characters included in _MELE_.
 **Moving Company:** A company in the process of moving between a site of origin and a new site.
 A company is moving during its movement/hazard phase from the time it reveals its new site until its site of origin is removed.
 **New Site Card:** The site where a moving company is going.
 The company is at their new site when their site of origin is removed at the end of their movement/hazard phase.
 **Normal:** As printed on the card without modification from other effects.
 Certain effects allow you to hold one more card than normal in your hand; these effects are cumulative and you should not necessarily consider normal in this sense to mean 8 cards.